 Ben Kafka is a psychoanalyst, cultural historian, and critic.
-His first book, The Demon of Writing: Powers and Failures of Paperwork (Zone Books, 2012), was an investigation into paperwork's conflicts and contradictions.
+He's interested in how desire, destructiveness, anxiety, confusion, magical thinking, and other primitive forces manifest themselves in the lives of individuals, groups, and organizations.
+His first book, The Demon of Writing: Powers and Failures of Paperwork (Zone Books, 2012), was an investigation into our experience of paperwork's conflicts and contradictions.
 He's currently writing a new book about gaslighting, folies-à-deux, double binds, Catch-22s, and other forms of induced insanity.
 A licensed clinician, he works with adult and adolescent patients in private practice.

 Before coming to NYU, Prof. Kafka was a Cotsen-Perkins Postdoctoral Fellow in the Princeton Society of Fellows.
 He received his Ph.D. in History from Stanford.
 His clinical training has taken place at the Institute for Psychoanalytic Training and Research (IPTAR), a component society of the International Psychoanalytical Association, with additional training as a Rita Frankiel Memorial Fellow of the Melanie Klein Trust.

 Prof. Kafka has been a member of the New York Institute for the Humanities since 2007, and chair of its executive committee since 2012.
-Over the years he has also been affiliated with IKKM Weimar; the Chicago Center for Psychoanalysis; the Institute for Advanced Study in Princeton; and the Pembroke Center for Teaching and Research on Women at Brown, where he an advisor to the Feminist Theory Archive.
+Over the years he has also been affiliated with IKKM Weimar; the Chicago Center for Psychoanalysis; the Rutgers Center for Historical Analysis; the Institute for Advanced Study in Princeton; and the Feminist Theory Archive at the Pembroke Center for Teaching and Research on Women at Brown.
 He is a co-editor of the journal History of the Present and a member of the advisory board of Grey Room.

 He holds cross-appointments in the Departments of History and Comparative Literature.